National Historic Landmark Hotel, Reached Only by Trail

 Sperry Chalet was built in 1913 by James J. and son Louis Hill of the Great Northern Railway, the prime developer of Glacier National Park.
 Opened in 1914 the main buildings consist of a two story dormitory building and a kitchen/dining room building.
 A maintenance building and a restroom building are located between the dorm and dining room.

 In August of 2017 the Sperry Chalet dormitory was consumed by a wildfire.
 The National Park Service immediately stabilized the remaining stone walls and an ambitious reconstruction project took place over the next two years.
-Sperry Chalet will return to full service in 2020.
+Sperry Chalet returned to full service in 2020.
 Sperry Chalet continues to provide hearty food and comfortable lodging in the same rustic style as the earliest visitors enjoyed.

 What to Expect